velvetkevorkian/preact-ssr/tutorial.md

 "start": "npm-run-all --parallel nodemon rollup"
 ```

 There were quite a lot of moving parts in there.
-Check out [the demo repo at this point](https://github.com/velvetkevorkian/preact-ssr/tree/b68f8bb75e2ff4ba003a771a9c6643ff8dcb625a) if something's not working.
+Again, compare against [the demo repo at this point](https://github.com/velvetkevorkian/preact-ssr/tree/b68f8bb75e2ff4ba003a771a9c6643ff8dcb625a) if something's not working.

 If you have a look at your `build/server.js` file, it should look pretty much like `src/server.js`, but now we're all set up for importing ES6 modules, so let's do that.

 ## Using Preact to render to HTML

 Time to install some more dependencies.
 We'll install Preact itself, the Preact server-side renderer, and htm, which lets us use JavaScript's tagged template strings to build up our components (you can also use JSX, but that requires an additional compile step in your build process).
-If you've used JSX with React or another framework before, you'll probably have to be careful your muscle memory doesn't take over here; the syntax isn't that complicated, but it feels more like EJS (or ERB, Rubyists) than JSX sometimes.
+If you've used JSX with React or another framework before, you'll probably have to be careful your muscle memory doesn't take over here; the syntax isn't that complicated, but it feels more like EJS (or ERB, for the Rubyists) than JSX sometimes.

 ```
 $ npm install preact preact-render-to-string htm